rayliverified/CustomAlertViewDialogue/README.md

 # Apps Using This Library

-Want to be here?
-You can include yourself by making a `pull request`.
+Add your app here by making a `pull request`.

 <table>
     <tr>